kbond/lazy-doctrine/slides.md

                     +----------+       +------------+
 ```
 - 1,000+ products, 100,000+ purchases
+- Products may have 1,000's of purchases

-# Mongo, Something Else?
+# Mongo?

-* With some tweaks, the demonstrated techniques should/could apply to any `doctrine/persistence` implementation.
+* With some tweaks, the demonstrated techniques should/could apply to any `doctrine/persistence` implementation
-* I'm using `doctrine/orm` for the examples in this talk.
+* I'm using `doctrine/orm` for the examples in this talk

 # Part 1: Hydration Considerations